-Four-Year-Old Ethan Receives Life-Changing Surgery Through Support from Contact to Care
+Five-Year-Old Ethan Received Life-Changing Surgery Through Support from Contact to Care

-When four-year-old Ethan from Harrisburg was missing developmental milestones in his speech progression, his mother turned to Contact to Care, United Way of the Capital Region’s community pilot project to increase access to health care.
-Sheylla, a bilingual community health worker with Contact to Care, scheduled an appointment with a pediatrician at Hamilton Health Center, which is the lead service provider of the Contact to Care program.
+When five-year-old Ethan from Harrisburg was missing developmental milestones in his speech progression, his mother turned to Contact to Care, United Way of the Capital Region’s community initiative to increase access to health care.

 A community health worker secured an appointment with a pediatrician at Hamilton Health Center, who then referred him to a specialist at Penn State Children’s Hospital where he was diagnosed with ankyloglossia, more commonly known as tongue-tied.
 A surgical procedure would correct Ethan’s problem and enable him to attend speech therapy so he could get back on track academically.